Samsomathilaka/Web-Programming/topic-04/unit-5/talk-1/talk-1.md

-PHP Lab 5-6
+PHP+MYSQL

-This session is designed to show how to work with foms.
+This session will explain you databases and how the php and Mysql are linked.